Therapeutic Massage for Parkinson’s Disease Patients

 No matter the cause, Massage Therapy can help with musculoskeletal pain and joint stiffness.
 Parkinson’s occurs most frequently in those over the age of 50, who may already be feeling the effects of aging.
 Massage can help with muscle spasms and rigidity.

-As mentioned early, Parkinson’s can effect quality sleep.
+As mentioned early, Parkinson’s can affect quality sleep.
 Massage therapy promotes healthy and deep sleep by relaxing the body and giving the mind a chance to rest as well.
 Massage can reduce the occurrence of restlessness and thrashing during sleep.

 What type of massage is best for a Parkinson’s patient?